Photonic Exceptional Points in Holography and QCD: Photonic setup of anti- symmetry and higher-order exceptional point

 where $w_{1-3}$ are the main resonance frequencies in three microrings, $\lambda_{1-3}$ are the net loss or gain in each microring, and $\kappa_{12}= \kappa_{21}=\kappa, \kappa_{13}=\kappa_{31}$ are the coupling coefficients between the microrings.
 Also, $\epsilon_\lambda$ is the gain–loss difference caused by the perturbation.

-The lasing spectra of symmetric and asymmetric gain–gain–gain and gain–loss–loss microrings, and evenly pumped or partially pumped triple microrings, and unbroken or broken parity-time symmetric coupled microring lasers are shown in \cite{citekeyJahangiri}.
-One could build a holographic model to simulate these results, which we will attempt to do in section \ref{sec:Holoconf}.
+The lasing spectra of symmetric and asymmetric gain-gain-gain and gain-loss-loss microrings, evenly pumped or partially pumped triple microrings, and unbroken or broken parity-time symmetric coupled microring lasers are shown in \cite{citekeyJahangiri}.
+Now our goal is to build a holographic toy model to simulate their results and find a similar spectra, which we show in the next section.

-As the Optical Time Algorithm (OTA) introduced in \cite{DAchille:2025sbu}, the fundamental optical elements for photonic simulation consist of passive (energy-conserving) and active (energy-changing) operations.
-The single-mode tunable phase shifter, which causes a phase rotation $\varphi \in [0, 2\pi)$, is passive and can be written as